guru-das-s/guru-das-s.github.io/content/til/tmux-cycle-through-all-open-sessions.md

 bind-key = switch-client -n
 ```

+Turns out that `<prefix> + (` or `)` enables switching to the previous or next open
+session.
+I find this cumbersome because of the need to use the `Shift` key and so I
-Now I can easily cycle through all my open sessions using `<prefix> + 0` or `<prefix>
+remapped them to single keys.
+Now I can easily cycle through all my open sessions
-+ =`.
+using `<prefix> + 0` or `<prefix> + =`.

 And, since I have this ability, I can happily create as many new sessions as I
-need - one per project - without having to painfully type in `switch-client -n` each
+need - one per project - without having to fear using the `Shift` key to type in the
-time I want to switch to another session I created.
+paranthesis characters each time I want to switch to another session I created.

 You may well wonder how I could access the `0`-th pane if `<prefix> + 0` has been
 re-bound as above.
 I don't, because I don't have a `0`-th pane at all.
 I number my